Clifford Saron, Principal Investigator

 |

-Jennifer Pokorny, PhD - Consulting Scholar and Data Scientist
+Jennifer Pokorny, PhD

 Jen is a freelance data scientist collaborating with Dr. Clifford Saron on the Shamatha Project, a longitudinal, multidisciplinary project examining the effects of intensive meditation practice.
 Her research in collaboration with Dr. Saron has focused on developing novel methods to quantify qualitative data using graph theory and network analysis, and on examining the physiological and affective effects of meditation training.
 She also collaborates with Dr. Saron and Quinn Conklin on the Contemplative Coping during Covid-19 (CCC) project, a study assessing how people are engaging with contemplative communities and practices to cope with stress during the COVID-19 pandemic.